Ecological Surveys

 When: schemes meet EIA thresholds or affect designated habitats.

-Purpose: provide the ecology chapter for Environmental Statements.
+Purpose: provides the ecology chapter for Environmental Statements.

 Timing: Season-dependent — scope early to avoid delays.